After arriving in Sheffield 10 minutes later than planned, surely all hope was lost.

 It’s not long before we reach Sheffield’s southern terminus and a dual carriageway called Bochum Parkway.
 Named for its twin town of Bochum in Germany, the sixth largest settlement in North Rhine-Westphalia has returned the favour by creating a Sheffield-Ring, which is also a featureless expanse of road on its outskirts.
 You get the feeling that neither place has got the hang of this twinning malarkey.

-Bochum and Sheffield might seem like peculiar bedfellows.
-Whereas Sheffield’s expansion was largely due to it’s heralded steel industry, Bochum was more of a coal mining town before Opel opened up a car plant in 1952.
-Cars normally need a lot of steel, so a long-distance friendship was forged.
+Bochum and Sheffield might seem like peculiar bedfellows, but it does make sense.
+Whereas Sheffield’s expansion was largely due to its heralded steel industry, Bochum was more of a coal mining town before Opel opened up a car plant in 1952.
+Cars tend to need a lot of steel, so a long-distance friendship was forged.